827916600/ClusterEnsembles/README.md

 [3] J. Ghosh and A. Acharya,
 "Cluster ensembles,"
 Wiley Interdisciplinary Reviews: Data Mining and Knowledge Discovery, vol. 1, no. 4, pp. 305-315, 2011.

+[4] T. Li, C. Ding, and M. I. Jordan,
+"Solving consensus and semi-supervised clustering problems using nonnegative matrix factorization," In Proceedings of the Seventh IEEE International Conference on Data Mining, pp. 577-582, 2007.